The Crossing:

 Roger S. Williams

 TenCrucialDays.org (TCD.org) is a non-profit organization dedicated to promoting the sites and venues of the Trenton and Princeton campaigns – from December 25th, 1776, to January 3rd, 1777.
 TCD.org operates tours for Friends of Washington Crossing Park to Trenton’s Old Barracks Museum and the Princeton Battlefield.
 TCD.org is also a consultancy group of professional and public historians that provides information about the events, the people, and the significance of the American War for Independence in the Delaware Valley.
-TCD.org coFounder Roger S. Williams is a literary agent and publisher specializing in American History focused on British America, the American War for Independence, and the Early Republic.
-He is a member of the Company and Military Historians, the Society of Military History, and the Society for Historians of the Early American Republic.
+TCD.org coFounder Roger S. Williams is a former book publishing executive specializing in American History focused on British America, the American War for Independence, and the Early Republic.
+He is currently the Vice-Chairman of the History and Education Committees for the National Society, Sons of the American Revolution, State Historian for the New Jersey Society, SAR and the President of the Princeton Chapter.

 William “Larry” Kidder